-Start the engine and allow it to idle before turning on the water.
+ne and allow it to idle before turning

-The engine must be running before the water is turned on, or water may flow back through the exhaust pipe into the engine, resulting in the possibility of severe internal damage.
+it be running before the water is turned ay flow back through the exhaust pipe , resulting in the possibility of severe B.

-Immediately turn on the water and adjust the flow so that a little trickle of water comes out of the bypass outlet in the right side of the hull.
+• Immediately turn on the water and adjust the flow so that a little trickle of water comes out of the bypass outlet in the right side of the hull.